• Target level of study

 Mention Earth, Water, Environment : L1 in the Earth, Water, Environment Portal

-The Earth-Water-Environment degree aims to train tomorrow's scientists in order to respond to the major current and future environmental issues in Earth and Water Sciences.
+The Earth-Water-Environment bachelor's degree is designed to train tomorrow's scientists to address major current and future environmental issues in Earth and Water Sciences.

-To this end, the Earth-Water-Environment degree trains students in Geosciences and Hydrosciences in response to strong societal demand in the fields of natural resources, natural hazards, environmental impacts of human activities and global changes.
-It also offers a multidisciplinary program in the fields of Life Sciences and Earth Sciences.
+To this end, the Earth-Water-Environment degree trains students in the Geosciences and Hydrosciences in response to strong societal demand in the fields of natural resources, natural hazards, the environmental impact of human activities and global change.
+It also offers a multi-disciplinary pathway in the fields of Life Sciences and Earth Sciences.

-It relies on the research potential of several laboratories, GM (Géosciences Montpellier), HSM (HydroSciences Montpellier) and ISEM (Institut des Sciences de l'Evolution de Montpellier), to which the majority of the teacher-researchers in the degree are attached, thus facilitating the link with the research themes and activities of these laboratories, but also on strong links with the local economic fabric via various networks (Pole Aqua Valley, Cluster Terinov...).
+It draws on the research potential of several laboratories, GM (Géosciences Montpellier), HSM (HydroSciences Montpellier) and ISEM (Institut des Sciences de l'Evolution de Montpellier), to which the majority of the Bachelor's degree's teacher-researchers are attached, thus facilitating links with the research themes and activities of these laboratories, as well as strong links with the local economic fabric via various networks (Pole Aqua Valley, Cluster Terinov, etc.).

-Finally, it is based on the unique natural environment of the Montpellier region, which lends itself perfectly to the observation of exceptional natural environments.
+Finally, it draws on the unique natural environment of the Montpellier region, which lends itself perfectly to the observation of exceptional natural environments.

-• a professionalization course taking shape in L3, entitled "Geosciences, Prevention and Treatment of Pollution" (GPTP ) whose main objective is to offer a professional outlet at the level of senior technician in the field of water and pollution management.
+• a professionalization pathway in L3, entitled "Geosciences, Pollution Prevention and Treatment" (GPTP), whose main objective is to offer a professional opportunity at senior technician level in the field of water and pollution management.

-• a course entitled "Cursus in Life and Earth Sciences Education (CME-SVT) whose objective is the initial training of future teachers with a Master's degree in Teaching, Education and Training (MEEF).
-This course is individualized from the L2 level.
+• a course entitled "Cursus en Métiers de l'Enseignement en Sciences de la Vie et de la Terre" (CME-SVT) (Teaching Professions in Life and Earth Sciences) whose aim is to provide initial training for future teachers, leading to a Masters in Teaching, Education and Training (MEEF).
+This course can be customized from L2 onwards.

-Students of the L2 TEE in field training in Orpierre (Alpes)
+L2 TEE students on field placement at Orpierre (Alpes)

 Read more